nyberry/nyberrysite/blog/moser.md

   </table>
 </div>

-But how might a mathematician correctly "diagnose" the 6th circle as having 31 areas, not 32?
+How might a mathematician correctly "diagnose" the 6th circle as having 31 areas, not 32?

 I suggest there are two main ways.

 One way is by working from first principles.
 What causes a new area to be formed in Moser's circles?
-It can only be the division of an existing area by a line, by joining 2 dots; or the division of a line by another line, which requires the joining of 4 dots.
+It can only be the division of an existing area by a line, by joining 2 dots; or the division of an existing line by another line, which requires the joining of 4 dots.
 And so it is possible to calculate the number of areas by considering out all possible lines and intersections (and take my word for it, the [inductive proof](https://en.wikipedia.org/wiki/Dividing_a_circle_into_areas#Inductive_method) is pretty hideous).

 Another way is by experience.
 Having seen Moser's circle problem, if we encounter a rare 6-dot-circle in the wild, we will be probably simply remember that it contains 31 areas, not 32.

 <hr>

-And maybe it’s like that when GPs encounter illnesses.
+And maybe it’s like that when GPs encounter illness.
 Most of the time we deal with horses (to extend the metaphor; we are not vets).

 But if we see enough undifferentiated equine presentations in primary care, sooner or later we'll see a zebra.

-It takes a broad training to spot species we have not previously encountered, to question zebrahood when some aspect does not quite fit the horseshoes.
+It takes a broad training to spot species we have not previously encountered, to question zebrahood when some aspect does not quite fit the horseshoe.
 To go back to the basics of physiology and pathology & run the various dots, lines and areas through our own complex mental models.

 And even then, zebras can be really difficult to spot in a field of horses, at night.